Honours in human nutrition

-Honours in Human Nutrition gives you the opportunity to conduct an independent research project in your chosen area of nutrition, and report your findings in a scientific format.
-This one-year program will develop your skills in critical evaluation, independent thinking, experimental design selection, practical application of nutrition research tools, data analysis and interpretation, and oral and written communication of findings.
+Honours in human nutrition will equip students with the necessary skills to conduct a systematic literature review (SLR) and an independent research project in their chosen area of nutrition and report and present their findings in a scientific format.
+During the one-year Honours program, students will develop their skills in critical evaluation, independent thinking, protocol and research tool development, appropriate study design selection, data analysis and interpretation and oral and written communication skills.

-Completing Honours in Nutrition equips you with the research skills to continue a career in the academic setting.
-It can be the first step to undertaking a PhD.
-It will enable you to become a valuable resource in the industry or community setting with project-based work.
-It will also put you ahead of other graduates in your area, and increase your prospects for graduate entry courses such as the Masters in Dietetics.
+The skills students develop from the Honours program are transferable into their future career.
+Students will be equipped with the research skills to continue a career in the academic and research setting as Honours is the first step towards a PhD.
+Additionally, students will be prepared to work in the industry or community setting through their project-based experience.
+An Honours degree will also place students ahead of other graduates in their area, and will increase their prospects for graduate-entry courses, such as the Masters in Dietetics.

-The first semester involves undertaking a Systematic Literature Review (SLR) in your chosen topic.
-You're required to attend a weekly two-hour tutorial to develop your skills and learn the methodologies to independently conduct a systematic review.
-During semester one and two you'll work with a supervisor in obtaining ethics (if required), defining research questions, refining project methodologies, undertaking data collection, conducting data analysis, writing the research project and reporting your findings in a scientific format.
+The first semester involves undertaking a Systematic Literature Review (SLR) in a chosen topic related to the research topic and in close collaboration with supervisors.
+Honours students are required to attend a weekly two-hour tutorial to develop their research skills and learn the methodologies to independently conduct a SLR.
+Over the year, students will also work with their supervisors in obtaining ethics (if required), defining their research questions, refining project methodologies, undertaking data collection, conducting data analysis, writing the research project and presenting their findings in a scientific format.

-To qualify for admission to the honours program in human nutrition, you must have achieved the requirements for the pass degree, the Bachelor of Human Nutrition, and demonstrated academic excellence in a human nutrition subject.
-You'll be selected based on your performance in the final year of the pass degree and places are subject to availability of projects and supervisors.
-You must obtain a minimum average of 70% across your third-year subjects, and at least 70% in nutrition-related subjects.
+To qualify for admission to the Honours program in human nutrition, students must have achieved the requirements to pass the Bachelor of Human Nutrition, and demonstrated academic excellence in a human nutrition subject.
+Students will be selected based on their performance in the final year of the degree and places will be subject to availability of projects and supervisors within the Dietetics and Human Nutrition discipline.
+Students must obtain a minimum average of 70% across all of their third-year subjects, and at least 70% in nutrition-related subjects.

 How to apply

-You are required to apply online direct to the University.
-Applications close on 11 December 2017.
-You must supply a Personal Statement outlining your motivations to undertake an Honours year, your intended area of research and a CV.
-If you've completed your undergraduate degree at a University other than La Trobe University, you must also provide a certified copy of your academic transcripts.
+Students are required to apply online direct to the University.
+Applications close on Sunday, 4th November 23:59.
+Applicants must supply a Personal Statement outlining their motivations to undertake an Honours year, their three proposed research projects and a CV.
+If applicants have completed their undergraduate degrees at a University other than La Trobe University, they must also provide a certified copy of their academic transcripts.
 La Trobe University students do not need to provide a copy of their academic transcript.

 See the Student Handbook for more details.